 A free early education/childcare place comprises 15 hours a week over 38 weeks, or a total of 570 hours which can be taken flexibly/stretched over the year (where the parent requests this and the provider is able to do this).

 However, this must be taken over a minimum of two days per week, and between two-and-a-half hours and ten hours in any one day.
 If the offer is accessed over fewer than two days, then a portion of the offer will be lost.

 Once a place has been agreed for a child, it will remain funded until the child becomes entitled to a free early education place at three years, even where the family circumstances change and they may no longer meet the criteria.

 Will my child receive a free school meal?

 For some children, eligibility for a place is based on entitlement to free school meals.
 However, this doesn't mean a child will receive a free school meal.
 Parents should therefore be advised that where their child accesses their free entitlement over a lunch period, the setting can make a reasonable charge for lunch, or offer parents the opportunity to bring a healthy packed lunch.
 Parents should be made aware of this by the childcare provider.

 You may receive a letter and application form in the post from us asking if you'd like to apply.
 This is because the council receives a list from the Department for Work and Pensions (DWP) of families who may be eligible.

 Alternatively, you can apply online here simply by clicking on the green button.Apply now »

-If you prefer, you can download the application form attached to this page, or collect one from your local library, children’s centre, your health visitor, childcare provider, primary school or our Family Information Service on 01743 254400.
+If you prefer, you can collect an application form from your local library, children’s centre, your health visitor, childcare provider, primary school or our Family Information Service on 01743 254400.